 “Obviously [it] takes a bit longer, but at least it’s getting done," Lyra told The Irish Times.
 She's keeping calm and carrying on; with a polished Late Late Show performance and animated movie soundtrack song under her belt, it's a method that's certainly worked for her so far.

-Orla Gartland's debut album is on the horizon, and its lead single has already enjoyed chart success; Pretending entered the Official Irish Homegrown Chart at Number 8, her second chart hit following I Did To Myself from her 2020 Freckle Season EP.
+Orla Gartland's debut album is on the horizon, and its lead single has already enjoyed chart success; Pretending entered the Official Irish Homegrown Chart at Number 8, with follow-up track More Like You peaking at the same position.

-The alt-pop singer/songwriter/producer/multi-instrumentalist has tackled insecurity in both Pretending and new single More Like You, but from different perspectives.
+The alt-pop singer/songwriter/producer/multi-instrumentalist has tackled insecurity in both tracks, but from different perspectives.
 The former talks about "pretending to be a little bit more f**ked up than [you] are, to seem more interesting", with the second centred around "yearning to switch lives with someone who makes it all look easy."

 Ham Sandwich have taken their time to follow-up their 2015 Number 1 album Stories from the Surface, but the wait is almost over.

 The trio from County Meath play their new album live on their 2021 tour set for November and December, so the accompanying record will be with us before the year is out.